MicrosoftDocs/dynamics-365-project-operations/articles/project-management/external-scheduling.md

 ## Configuration

 This feature is enabled by default.
 However, on the out-of-box main page for projects, the related field isn't visible by default.
-To enable the field, in the Maker portal, open the main page for the project entity, select the **Scheduling Engine** field, and then change the field to **Visible by Default**.
+To enable the field, in the Maker portal, open the main page for the project table, select the **Scheduling Engine** field, and then change the field to **Visible by Default**.
 If you don't use the out-of-box project main page, edit your existing page, and add the **Scheduling Engine** field to it.

 ## Settings